do2blehelix/the-ml-handbook/content/handbook/evaluation/model-choice.md.md

 ## Precision vs Recall Model

+**Misclassifications** _(notified on predicted value)_

+* False Positive = detected positive, wrongly
+* False Negative = detected negative, wrongly

+Examples of wrong outcomes:

+* If an important mail is detected spam positive (FP), it is a bad outcome
+* If a cancer patient is detected cancer negative (FN), it is a bad outcome

+We want to reduce the no of bad outcomes.
+To reduce the no of bad outcomes, we need the bad outcomes in the denominator.

+Hence to decide whether to use a precision or recall model, decide which is a bad outcome.
+Then put the bad outcome in the denominator and

+False Positive is used when you want to not wrongly classify something that **is**

+False Negative is used when you want a model to not wrongly classify something as **not** even if the actual **is**

 Analogy:

 Spam model vs medical model

 Spam model is okay with a

 Medical model is crucial where we don't wan

 Precision models are used when we need to reduce the false negatives ie when its a spam model where we are okay with classifying something as

 High Recall models are used when we want to decrease the false negatives

 False Negatives are when someone is actually +ve but detected -ve

 In case of a medical model we want to reduce the number of patients who are falsely classified negative, but are in-fact positive

 ## Bias vs Variance Model